gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.3.8 Scaling Line Heights

-The best way to set line-height, as it turns out, is to use a raw number as the value.
+The best way to set `line-height`, as it turns out, is to use a raw number as the value.
 This method is the best because the number becomes the scaling factor, and that fac‐ tor is an inherited, not a computed, value.
-Let’s say we want the line-height`s of all elements in a document to be one and a half times their`font-size.
+Let’s say we want the `line-height`'s of all elements in a document to be one and a half times their `font-size`.
 We would declare:

 ```css